taskiq-python/taskiq/docs/framework_integrations/taskiq-with-fastapi.md

 ```

 And that's it.
-Now you can use your taskiq tasks with functions and classes that depend on FastAPI dependenices.
+Now you can use your taskiq tasks with functions and classes that depend on FastAPI dependencies.
 You can find bigger examples in the [examples repo](https://github.com/taskiq-python/examples/).

 ## Testing